luigifcruz/pisdr-image/docs/docs/radios/hackrf.md

 ---
 layout: default
-title: Airspy R2
+title: HackRF
 parent: Radios
-nav_order: 3
+nav_order: 9
 ---

-# Airspy R2
+# HackRF One
 {: .no_toc }

 ## Table of contents